 During operations of the Proposed Action, utility heating/cooling equipment and associated emissions from anticipated ancillary and external but related sources (such as the boiler system, and vehicular traffic to and from the CDC, respectively) would occur; however, is anticipated to be consistent with the current CDC, if not improved with the use of newer equipment with better emissions and energy use ratings.
 These emissions are difficult to quantify without further details about the utility equipment to be installed and the types of vehicles used during commutes (electric vs. gasoline vs. diesel engines), for example.
 With the capacity increase of the CDC, it is possible that increased vehicular emissions may be observed, assuming those children would be dropped off/picked up via a vehicle and not by another means (e.g. walking, bicycle).
-However, the new facility would be constructed in accordance with the UFC 1-200-02 High Performance and Sustainable Building Requirements, which complies with the Energy Policy Act of 2005, the Energy Independence and Sustainable Buildings (Guiding Principles), and therefore, would be a more energy-efficient operating structure.
+However, the new facility would be constructed in accordance with the UFC 1-200-02 High Performance and Sustainable Building Requirements, which complies with the Energy Policy Act of 2005, the Energy Independence and Security Act of 2007, and the Guiding Principles for Federal Leadership in High Performance and Sustainable Buildings (Guiding Principles), and therefore, would be a more energy-efficient operating structure.
+Air quality monitoring is planned to be performed at the proposed site prior to construction to assess existing conditions of vehicular traffic emissions originated from the Verrazzano Narrows Bridge and installation operations, to establish a range of anticipated effects of external operational conditions during a rush hour and non-rush hour period.
+Best management practices may be utilized to mitigate vehicle emissions protective to human health (e.g. avoidance or limitation to outdoor exposures at playgrounds, enhanced vegetative plantings, etc.).